AlanLes/Timetracker_DB/README.md

 # Timetracker_DB
 PWr Project for the Datebases course

+to run effectively

+mkvirtualenv [somevirtualenv name]

-to run effectivel workon some virtualenv, then: pip install -r requirements.pip
+workon the virtualenv, then:

+pip install -r requirements.pip